-Due to the COVID-19 pandemic, Gateway Shelter has been temporarily amalgamated with the Our Place Shelter and is located at the Vernon Curling Club.
+Due to the COVID-19 pandemic, Gateway Shelter has been temporarily amalgamated with the Our Place Shelter and is now located at 2506 37 Avenue, Vernon, British Columbia.

 Any homeless person over the age of 19 is eligible to enter our shelter, depending on availability of space and whether certain basic criteria can be met.
 While staying at the shelter, residents can access life skills training, employment programs, counseling, harm reduction supplies, 12-step groups, health and legal services through a community network.
 Gateway is conveniently located in the downtown core across from the Real Canadian Wholesale Store and two short blocks from the Upper Room Mission.

 The shelter is open to men and women who are at least 19 years old and who are homeless or temporarily in need of accommodation.
 Everyone who stays at the shelter is expected to comply with all house rules.

 How many spaces are available?

 The Gateway Shelter has the capacity for 40 people.

 Operating hours are: 7 days a week, 24 hours a day.

 What other resources are available to registered clients?